TheStrangeLab/AversiveMemRetrieval/README.md

 run01_TimeFreqAmygdalaStat reproduces the time frequency results and statistics for patients with electrodes implanted in the amygdala.
 It also produces Fig. 1d and Supplementary Fig.2.

-run01_TimeFreqHippocampusStat reproduces the time frequency results and statistics for patients with electrodes implanted in the amygdala.
+run01_TimeFreqHippocampusStat reproduces the time frequency results and statistics for patients with electrodes implanted in the hippocampus.
 It also produces Fig. 1c and Supplementary Fig.1.

 run02_GrangerCausalityStat reproduces the time frequency Granger results in the direction amygdala to hippocampus and hippocampus to amygdala as in Fig.2